NU-CCRG/Getting-Started/01_Using QUEST.md

 ### Logging into a QUEST Node to conduct analysis

 When you ssh onto QUEST, you are placed on the head node.
-The head node is not designed for conducting analyses.
+The head node is not designed for conducting analyses, e.g., runnig python, jupyter, R, or NCL code.
 To move to an analysis node invoke the following command:

 `srun -A b1045 -p b1045 -N 1 --tasks-per-node=1 --mem-per-cpu=4G --time=04:00:00 --pty bash -l`